Darlington Nagbe: Columbus Crew

+2020 season

-On August 20, 2020, Nagbe scored his first goal for Columbus in a 3–0 win against Chicago Fire.
-This goal would be named the 2020 MLS goal of the year, Nagbe's second time winning the award after doing so in 2011.
-At the conclusion of the regular season, Nagbe had the highest pass completion percentage in MLS with 95%, a feat he had previously accomplished in 2017 with the Portland Timbers.
-After leading the Crew through the regular season and playoffs, he missed the MLS Cup Final with coronavirus Columbus won that game, giving Nagbe his third MLS Cup.
+During the COVID-shorted season, Nagbe would appear in 15 of a possible 23 regular season games, missing eight games due to an injury suffered in a match against the Philadelphia Union.
+On August 20, Nagbe scored his first goal for Columbus in a 3–0 win against the Chicago Fire, a goal that would be named the 2020 MLS goal of the year, Nagbe's second time winning the award.
+After leading the Crew through the regular season and playoffs, he would miss the MLS Cup Final due to testing positive for COVID-19.
+Columbus would end up winning the game, giving Nagbe his third MLS Cup.